arriagardev/clock/README.md

 # Clock

+Single page with a clock that displays the user's current date and time preceded by a greeting according to the time of the day.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.
+##### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

 ## Development server